-You don’t have to be a car enthusiast to be a well-informed, hard-haggling customer, and paying attention to these 10 quick tips can make a real difference to your car and your wallet.
+You don’t have to be a car enthusiast to be a well-informed, hard-haggling customer.
+Paying attention to these ten quick tips can make a real difference to your car and your wallet.

 Buy a car at the end of the month